justinmeiners/efficient-programming-with-components/05_swap.md

 [^group-theory]: Groups, monoids, and rings are a few of the subjects of abstract algebra,
     a field which studies the fundamental properties of mathematical structures.
     The key idea is that many different mathematical objects appear to function similarly.
-    Vectors and matrices can be "added" and "subtracted" just like inteers.
+    Vectors and matrices can be "added" and "subtracted" just like integers.
     In what ways are they fundmanentally the same?
     One explanation is that all of them form a group.
     Below is a formal definition: